 The optimum depth is around 80 cm.
 The deeper desks would allow you for more display or storage areas.

-What is the correct posture using sit-stand desk?
+What is the correct posture when using a sit-stand desk?

 Arms at a 90 degree angle.
 Wrists in neutral position.
 Computer monitor at eye level and directly in front of you.
 Monitor 50-70 cm from your eyes.
 Screen tilted at 20 degrees.
 Knees slightly bent.
 Shift your weight occasionally from leg to leg.
 Wear good shoes, and consider using an anti-fatigue mat.

 What is the correct sitting posture at a desk?